Vashantor: A Large-scale Multilingual Benchmark Dataset for Automated Translation of Bangla Regional Dialects to Bangla Language: Related Works

 \subsection{Transformer-Based Neural Machine Translation}

-Laith et al.\cite{TNMT} proposed an innovative Transformer-Based NMT model tailored for Arabic dialects, addressing challenges in low-resource languages, particularly their unique word order and scarce vocabulary.
+Laith et al. \cite{TNMT} proposed an innovative Transformer-Based NMT model tailored for Arabic dialects, addressing challenges in low resource languages, particularly their unique word order and scarce vocabulary.
 Their approach employed subword units and a common vocabulary, as well as the WordPiece Model (WPM) for exact word segmentation, sparsity reduction, and translation quality enhancement, particularly for unknown (UNK) terms.
 Key contributions included a shared vocabulary approach between the encoder and decoder, as well as the usage of wordpieces, which resulted in higher BLEU scores.
 The research indicated a considerable improvement in translation quality through comprehensive testing including diverse Arabic dialects and translation jobs to Modern Standard Arabic (MSA).
 Furthermore, the study examined the impact of characteristics such as the number of heads in self-attention sublayers and the layers in encoding and decoding subnetworks on the model's performance.
-On the contrary, Soran et al.\cite{TNMT2}, provided a novel transformer-based NMT model for low-resource languages, with an emphasis on the Kurdish Sorani Dialect.
+On the contrary, Soran et al. \cite{TNMT2}, provided a novel transformer-based NMT model for low-resource languages, with an emphasis on the Kurdish Sorani Dialect.
 This model employed attention approaches and data from several sources to get a BLEU score of 0.45, suggesting high-quality translations.
 The addition of four parallel datasets, Tanzil, TED Talks, Kurdish WordNet, and Auta, expanded the system's domain adaptability.
 Because of its six-layer encoder and decoder architecture, which was improved by multi-head attention, the model offered excellent translation capabilities.
+Li et al. \cite{TNMT3} introduced JLMS25, a Jiao-Liao Mandarin corpus, and proposed a multi-dialect knowledge transfer framework that reduced CER and WER by up to 7.7